apache/james-project/src/adr/0053-email-rate-limiting.md

 ## Context

-Rate limiting is one of the common features.
+Rate limiting is one of the common features expected from an email system.
 Examples: SaaS is one https://www.fastmail.help/hc/en-us/articles/1500000277382-Account-limits#sending/receiving , https://support.google.com/mail/answer/22839